mobilemindtec/j2objc-unit/README.md

 compile fileTree(dir: 'path_to/libs/j2objc-unit/android/build/libs', include: '*.aar')
 ```

+## Shared Project

-Or, you can follow this sample project https://github.com/mobilemindtec/j2objc-app-test.git
+If you are working or you want work with shared project, you can follow this sample project https://github.com/mobilemindtec/j2objc-app-test.git

 ## Write testes (Java)